 On first publication, the CAA committed to undertake a review of CAP1616 process in 2021, three years after its implementation (see paragraph 36).
-The CAA has started review activity and expects to complete the process in winter 2022.

 |Internal workshops||Summer 2021||June 2021|

 |External workshops - Stakeholder engagement at representative level||Autumn 2021||September 2021|

-|Public engagement||Winter 2021/2022|
+|Public engagement||Winter 2021/2022||November 2021|

 |Publication of updated process||Autumn 2023||Autumn 2023|